Dave-MK/mp2-rune-master/README.md

 ## Background Style and Imagery

+All images apart from the icons were generated using adobe's AI image generator - Firefly.

 ### Background

 A faded background to look as though the user is playing the game in a spacey cyber environment.
 A gradient overlay of the above colours will brighten the theme up a little and assist with readability for the fonts.